Defense in Depth: Securing Databases

 Device Security

-In conjunction with database specific security best practices you should ensure device level security to ensure people only have access to what they need, and their devices are secure in the first place.
-Even with all of the best cybersecurity risk mitigation in place, if someone has access to a company computer and that computer has administrative level access to the database they can basically do whatever they want to your systems.
+In conjunction with database specific security best practices, you should ensure device level security so that people only have access to what they need (and their devices are secure in the first place).
+Even with the best cybersecurity risk mitigations in place, if someone has access to a company computer and that computer has administrative level access to the database, they can basically do whatever they want to your systems.

-This means you need to be diligent about password rotation for your users and not storing passwords in version control systems.
-Where possible you should not leave accounts logged into database management tools, ideally requiring additional access to another machine through a secure connection to make any database changes.
-Yes, this means while it might be easy to store all of your database connections in your database management tool with “Save Password” checked this is one way to open yourself up to attack.
+This is why it’s also important to be diligent about password rotation for your users and not to store passwords in version control systems.
+When possible, don’t leave accounts logged into database management tools.
+Ideally, require additional access to another machine through a secure connection to make any database changes.
+While this means it might be easy to store all of your database connections in your database management tool with “Save Password” checked, this is also another way to open yourself up to attack.

 Backups and Data Encryption

-Not only do you need to be concerned about connections to your live databases, it is important to lock down access to your backups in a similar way.
+Along with security concerns around connections to your live databases, it is also important to lock down access to your backups.
 The specifics of how to do this could be its own series of posts, so we recommend working with IT to secure your backups, or reaching out to Corso Systems so we can help you get things squared away.

-Another important consideration is data encryption, both in the database itself, and as data is being sent from the various systems where the data originates to the database itself.
+Another important consideration is data encryption, both within the database itself, and as the data travels between your systems from its origin to the database.
 Data Encryption for data “at rest” or data in the database is a function of the specific database you are using and can be configured using the relevant tools.

-Data encryption for data passing over the network requires the use of certificates and using https connections instead of http.
+Encryption for data traveling through the network requires certificates and secure (https not http) connections.
 This can have some additional configuration and certificate management burdens.
-IT will typically need to be involved on this aspect of security on top of all of the network infrastructure to support it and you can also reach out to Corso Systems so we can help you get things set up in the most secure way possible.
+Typically, IT will need to be involved in the security of your network infrastructure to support it.
+You can also reach out to Corso Systems, as we can also help you set up your systems in the most secure way possible.

 Wrapping Up

-Databases are a critical aspect of most modern technology systems.
+Databases are a critical component of most modern technology systems.
 They contain data and information vital to the operation of your company.
-The data can help manage regulatory reporting requirements, process optimization and quality management activities, and can often even provide customer service advantages compared to your competitors.
+The data can help manage regulatory reporting requirements, process optimization and quality management activities, and can often provide customer service advantages compared to your competitors.

-Due to the highly valuable nature of the information in databases they are a prime target for cybersecurity threats and need to be managed as such.
+Unfortunately, because the information in databases has a highly valuable nature, databases are a prime target for cybersecurity threats and need to be carefully managed.

-If you take a proactive approach to securing your network, the systems connecting across your network, and take advantage of the best practices in this post, your database security will keep your data safe for the long term.
+If you take a proactive approach to securing your network, the systems connecting across your network, and use the best practices in this post, your database security will keep your data safe for the long term.

 Please take this post to heart and make sure you have everything you need in case disaster strikes, wherever it may come from.